-Interrupting my return home from my epic trip had been two days of hard riding west from Colorado to Oregon to tend to an emergency.
-That was followed by twenty-one days attending a death of a close friend.
-High and low smashed together into one event that forever changed my life.
-It was not a bike related accident, but an unrelated happenstance of timing of my bike trip and terminal stage Cystic Fibrosis.
+A bit more than three weeks earlier, a crisis interrupted my trans-continental motorcycle trip.
+It took two days of hard riding from Colorado to get to Portland, Oregon.
+I slammed from life on the highway to twenty-one days of attending a death of a close friend.
+High and low smashed together into one event that forever changes my life.
+It was not a bike related accident, but an unrelated happenstance of timing of my bike trip and a friend's terminal stage Cystic Fibrosis.

 The image at the top is an art collaboration between husband, my lichen crusted helmet, and me.
 In the hour that we worked together that day, Paul took four photographs with a 8x10 camera.
 All I did was stand very very still.
 He took two as positives in the form of tin types, and two as negatives using wet plate on glass.